 This blog post is part 2 of a 3-part series.
-Read part 1 here.
+Read part 1 and part 3.

 Since I first wrote about my son’s first anaphylactic reaction (and the doctor’s mysterious reaction to his reaction), I’ve done a lot of following up.
 Because as helpless as I felt when all this went down, the truth is, it was up to me if I wanted to do something about it or let it slide.

 I decided to do something about it.
 Because, hey, I am the author of my own story, after all.

 I ended up speaking with Food Allergy Canada, my allergist, Patient Relations, and finally, the ER Chief at the hospital in question.

 Most of the talks I had confirmed that my immediate reaction to how things were dealt with (i.e., something’s not right) was warranted.
 So that’s good, I guess.

 But this whole experience has confirmed something else that is quite unsettling: The food allergy community gets a lot of different messages from a lot of different people.

 As if food allergies weren’t mysterious enough as it is, knowing that many in the medical community don’t seem to know (or, in some cases, agree with) what our allergists are telling us is really disconcerting.

 After briefly speaking with Food Allergy Canada and my allergist’s office, it was clear to me that: (a) it is recommended that patients who have experienced anaphylaxis should remain under observation for at least 4 hours, and (b) this didn’t happen in our case.

 When I reached out to Patient Relations to learn if their hospital didn’t follow this particular protocol, we ended up going back and forth a few times.
 I was initially told that the need for an observation period is determined by the original symptoms coupled with how a patient is presenting in the moment.